Advising Mission and Outcomes

 Mission and Expected Outcomes of Academic Advising

-- Students will be aware of institutional resources available to meet their individual educational needs and aspirations.
+- Students will become aware of academic institutional resources available to meet their individual educational needs and aspirations.

 - Currently enrolled students will interact with an advisor prior to registration.

-- Students will understand the importance of strategic planning for coursework to be undertaken.
+- Students will understand the importance od thoughtful planning to complete program requirements.

 Responsibilities of Academic Advisors